HEALTH CONCERNS

 Engage in meditative practices

-Beyond the mental benefits meditation can bring, it will also help relieve stress, bringing down your cortisol levels and helping with some of the physiological effects miscarriage may have on your hormones.
-Increased stress is known to speed up the enzyme aromatase, the process that converts testosterone to estrogen, contributing to hormonal imbalance.
+Increased stress is known to speed up the enzyme aromatase , the process that converts testosterone to estrogen, contributing to hormonal imbalance.

-If you struggle with getting in the right headspace for meditation, a health coach can support you with self-care and meditation book recommendations, or finding other stress management techniques that may help you.
+If you struggle with getting in the right headspace for meditation, a Parsley provider can recommend additional stress-management techniques.

 Mara is a freelance journalist whose print and digital work has appeared in Shape, Brit+Co, Marie Claire, Prevention, and other wellness outlets.